MrMPerial/UAGC-Backend-Study-Group/README.md

 # UAGC-Backend-Study-Group

 ## Purpose:
-This project is to help with the understanding of concepts learned in the University of Arkansas IT - Readiness Program for Backend Development
+This project is to help with the understanding of concepts learned in the <br>University of Arkansas IT - Readiness Program for Backend Development

 ## Contributors:
-Brett Zemke
+Brett Zemke <br>
 Christine Skorenko
 Christopher Mitchell
 Eric Olson